I2SE/xpl-rest-api/http_verbs.rst

 configuration of a virtual channel is not possible.

 According to the REST paradigm, querying REST objects is done via HTTP GET requests.
 Modifying a REST object is normally done with PUT method.
-On a marjoram device, PUT and POST methods are handled equally.
+On a XPL device, PUT and POST methods are handled equally.

 So, to configure a dedicated physical channel, issue a PUT request to its URL.